Betula pendula - Silver birch

 Betula Pendula - Hängebirks

-Betula Pendula is a medium -sized to large deciduous tree that can reach a height of 15 to 25 meters, even up to 30 meters in exceptional cases.
+Betula pendula is a medium -sized to large deciduous tree that can reach a height of 15 to 25 meters, even up to 30 meters in exceptional cases.
 The trunk is slim and upright, and the crown of the tree is loose and often irregularly shaped.
 Characteristic of the hanging birch is the white, paper-like bark, which detaches in thin layers in older trees and forms darker cracks.
 The bark of the younger branches is smooth and reddish-brown.

-The branches of Betula Pendula are thin and often hanging, which gives the tree its characteristic, graceful appearance.
+The branches of Betula pendula are thin and often hanging, which gives the tree its characteristic, graceful appearance.
 The leaves are changeable, triangular to diamond -shaped and about 3 to 7 centimeters long.
 The leaf edge is twice sawn and the leaves are shiny green on the top and a bit brighter on the underside.
 In autumn, the leaves take on a golden yellow color before falling off.

-Betula Pendula is one -house, which means that both male and female flowers occur on the same tree.
+Betula pendula is one -house, which means that both male and female flowers occur on the same tree.
 The male inflorescences are hanging kittens that are formed in the late summer of the previous year and bloom in spring.
 The female inflorescences appear in spring and are initially upright, later also hanging.
 After pollination, small, winged seeds develop that are spread through the wind.

 Distribution and habitat

 It prefers well permeable, rather acidic floors, but also copes well on sandy, dry soils and nutrient -poor locations.
-Betula Pendula thrives both in full sun and in slightly shady layers and is known for their resistance to extreme climatic conditions, including cold and drought.
+Betula pendula thrives both in full sun and in slightly shady layers and is known for their resistance to extreme climatic conditions, including cold and drought.
 This adaptability makes it one of the most common tree species in the boreal zone and in moderate climate zones.

 Ecological meaning

-Betula Pendula plays a crucial role in the ecosystems in which she appears.
+Betula pendula plays a crucial role in the ecosystems in which she appears.
 As a pioneer plant, it prepares the soil for subsequent, more demanding tree species by improving the soil structure and enriching organic material.
 Your leaves quickly decompose and contribute to humus formation.

-The hanging birch is also an important habitat for numerous animal species.
+The silver birch is also an important habitat for numerous animal species.
 Your bark, leaves and seeds offer food for insects, birds and small mammals.
 Many bird species use the birch branches to nest, and in winter the hanging kittens serve as an important source of food for grain eater such as finches.

-In addition, Betula Pendula promotes biodiversity in forests and on open land by leaving light into the sub -growth and thus enables the growth of a variety of herbaceous plants and shrubs.
+In addition, Betula pendula promotes biodiversity in forests and on open land by leaving light into the sub -growth and thus enables the growth of a variety of herbaceous plants and shrubs.
 This makes you a key factor for the development and preservation of mixed forests.

 Betula Pendula - Hängebirks